 Actuarial Accrued Liability and required contributions in this report are computed using the Entry Age Normal Cost Method.
 This method is prescribed by Minnesota Statute.
 An actuarial cost method is a set of techniques used by the actuary to develop contribution levels under a retirement plan.
-The actuarial cost method, used in this valuation for all purposes is the Entry Age Actuarial Cost Method.
-Under this method, a normal cost is developed by amortizing the actuarial value of benefits expected to be received by each active participant (as a level percentage of pay) over the total working lifetime of that participant, from hire to termination.
+The actuarial cost method, a normal cost is developed by amortizing the actuarial value of benefits expected to be received by each active participant (as a level percentage of pay) over the total working lifetime of that participant, from hire to termination.
 Age as of the valuation date was calculated based on the dates of birth provided by the Fund.
 Entry age for valuation purposes was calculated as the age on the valuation date minus the provided years of service on the valuation date.